 Fed policymakers double down on vow to keep interest rates near zero

-Hoping to convince investors they will keep monetary policy super easy for years, two Federal Reserve officials on Wednesday explicitly pledged no rate hikes until inflation gets to 2per cent and stays there.

-WASHINGTON: Hoping to convince investors they will keep monetary policy super easy for years, two Federal Reserve officials on Wednesday explicitly pledged no rate hikes until inflation gets to 2per cent and stays there.
+WASHINGTON: Hoping to convince investors they will keep monetary policy super easy for years, two Federal Reserve officials on Wednesday (Sep 23) explicitly pledged no rate hikes until inflation gets to 2 per cent and stays there.

 Both Fed Vice Chair Richard Clarida and Chicago Fed President Charles Evans were adamant on Wednesday: Rates will not increase until labor markets recover fully from the economic downturn caused by the coronavirus, and prices hit the Fed's target.